Client Guide

 A quick note on re-reviews, proofreading, and “working on my own work” generally.

-I can’t competently check my own work shortly after I’ve just done it.
-I need to set my work aside for some time—to focus on other, unrelated projects or clients—in order to come back to my prior work with anything like a fresh eye.
+I can’t competently proof my own writing shortly after finishing a draft.
+I need to set my work aside for some time—to focus on other, unrelated projects or clients, or on private life—in order to come back to my prior work with fresh eyes.

-I don’t usually tell clients when I’m doing this, because even though they almost always understand intellectually, it’s inherently frustrating waiting on your lawyer while they intentionally don’t think about your project.
+I don’t usually tell clients when I’m doing this, because even though they almost always understand intellectually, it’s inherently frustrating waiting on your lawyer while they intentionally avoid thinking about you.
 It’s also awkward admitting that I’m essentially incompetent to do so until I’ve forgot about the job for a while.

 Other Resources